JoshT1/Elevator-Queuing-System-AB/README.md

 # Mechatronics_Final

 This program's purpose is a parking garage elevator queuing system.
 This was programmed in RXLogix in the Allen Bradley Studio 5000 software.
 It was implemented and tested on an Allen Bradley PLC and HMI.
+This was my final project/exam for my mechatronics class at the University of Toledo.

 ---